NSO-developer/nso-gitbook/platform-tools/resource-manager/README.md

 <summary>Create an Even Allocation Request</summary>

-When a pool has been created, it is possible to create an even allocation request on the values handled by a pool.
-The CLI interaction below shows how to allocate an even value in the pool defined above.
+When a pool has been created, it is possible to create an Even allocation request on the values handled by a pool.
+The CLI interaction below shows how to allocate an Even value in the pool defined above.

 ```
 admin@ncs# resource-pools id-pool pool4 allocation even1 user myuser oddeven-alloc even unit 4 description even_allocation